The-Marcy-Lab-School/marcy-curriculum-docs/mod-4-interactive-data-driven-ui/6-handling-forms.md

 </form>
 ```

-When submitted, this form would send the data to Formspree, which would then email it to you.
-The page would also redirect you to the Formspree confirmation page after submission.
+Recall that after submitting the form you would be redirected to the Formspree.

 ## Why Handle Forms with JavaScript?

 Using services like Formspree is great for simple contact forms, but it has limitations:

 * ❌ **You lose control** — the data is sent away and you can't do anything with it in your app